-If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n + 2, 7)$.
-The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for -@Inf@ plus the terminating null character.
+If str is not a null pointer, it should point to a block of storage large enough for the significand.
+A safe block size (sufficient for any value) is $\max(n + 2, 7)$ if n is not zero; if n is zero, replace it by mpfr_get_str_ndigits(base,p) where p is the precision of op, as mentioned above.
+The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for '-@Inf@' plus the terminating null character.
 The pointer to the string str is returned (unless the base is invalid).